-- Travel in support of multidisciplinary collaborations. - Costs associated with data and research resource sharing. - Costs associated with the collaborative research approach (e.g., consultant costs, equitable participating training, capacity-building exercises). - Career development costs for the Early-Career Investigator Partnering PI.
-Maximum allowable funding is \$30,000 per year in direct costs. - Costs for one investigator to travel to one scientific/technical meeting per year in addition to the required meeting described above.
-The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from the FY22 PRARP IIRA.
+- Travel in support of multidisciplinary collaborations. - Costs associated with data and research resource sharing. - Costs associated with the collaborative research approach (e.g., consultant costs, equitable participating training, capacity-building exercises). - Costs for one investigator to travel to one scientific/technical meeting per year in addition to the required meeting described above.
+The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from the FY23 PRARP TDA. - Equipment costs may be requested but may not exceed 5% of the total budget.